November 18 1990: The third Broadway revival of Fiddler On the Roof opened at the George Gershwin Theatre.

 Read more: Songfacts

-November 18, 1989: Songwriter Diane Warren had the Number 1 and Number 2 singles on Billboard's Hot 100.
-"When I See You Smile" by Bad English was spending its second week on top the chart when "Blame It On the Rain" by Milli Vanilli moved to the second spot on the chart.
+November 18, 1989: Songwriter Diane Warren had Number 1 and Number 2 singles on Billboard's Hot 100.
+"When I See You Smile" by Bad English was spending its second week on top of the chart when "Blame It On the Rain" by Milli Vanilli moved to the second spot on the chart.

-November 18, 2006: The Fray moved into US top 40 of Billboard, from Number 43 to 36, with "Over My Head (Cable Car)."
+November 18, 2006: The Fray moved into the US Top 40 of Billboard, from Number 43 to 36, with "Over My Head (Cable Car)."

 "Over My Head (Cable Car) is about a fight that Fray singer/pianist Isaac Slade had with his brother Caleb - who is nicknamed "Cable Car" - back when Caleb still played bass for The Fray before getting kicked out in 2002.
 Isaac wanted Caleb to leave the band because Caleb wasn't so great.
 This song is about a conflict told through Caleb's eyes.